 publishCommand(spec)

 Open a cloud → robot track under robot/<id>/ctl.
-Same spec shape as publishTelemetry; returns a RoboticsPublication.
+The spec shape is the same as publishTelemetry.
+Returns a RoboticsPublication.

 subscribeTelemetry(spec, onMessage)

 Receive robot → cloud frames from robot/<id>.
-The callback gets the raw CDR payload and the wire type name — use the type name to guard / route.
+The callback gets the raw CDR payload and the wire type name.
+Use the type name to check and route messages.

 string